-TDA will post a list of ARs to be conducted for each year in the four-year cycle on www.SquareMeals.org > NSLP > Program Compliance.
-TDA will contact the CE approximately 13 to 14 weeks before the review to request information or documentation and describe the actions both TDA and the CE will take during the compliance review.
+TDA will post a list of ARs to be conducted for each year in the four-year cycle on www.squaremeals.org > NSLP > Program Compliance.
+TDA will contact the CE approximately 9 to 10 weeks before the review to request information and documentation.
+TDA will review the actions both TDA and the CE will take during the compliance review.
 CEs will be expected to provide information or complete actions for the off-site process in a specified timeframe as described in AR notifications, e-mails and phone calls with TDA staff members assigned to the CE's review.